ratulb/byte_marks/README.md

             let picked_string = random_texts[index];
             //Get the bytes and demarcate with byte marks let mut bytes = picked_string.as_bytes().to_vec();
-            Marks::mark_bytes(&mut bytes);
+            Marks::mark_bytes(&mut bytes);//The bytes have been demarcated now
-            //Preserve the old string for later validation orig_strings.push(picked_string);
+            //Preserve the old string for for assertion below orig_strings.push(picked_string);
            //Keep extending the marked bytes
            marked_bytes.extend(bytes);
         }
-        //Marked bytes may written to a file/sent across the wire
+        //Marked bytes may be written to a file/sent across the wire
         //Get the orginal strings back from marked bytes on receipt let unmarked = Marks::unmark(&marked_bytes).unwrap().0;
         //We must get same bytes back with demarcating bytes removed